Intestinal Obstruction

 Key points about intestinal obstruction

-• An intestinal obstruction is something blocking part of your intestines.
+- An intestinal obstruction is something blocking the flow of juices and stool through part of your intestines.

-• Many things can cause an intestinal obstruction.
-They include adhesions, scar tissue, hernia, growths, and inflammatory bowel disease.
+- Many things can cause an intestinal obstruction.
+They include scar tissue, hernia, or growths.

 Next steps